musialny/musialny/README.md

 ### About Me

-Full Stack Developer specializing in data visualization, system programming, and embedded software.
-I develop solutions across software and hardware; from web technologies and DevOps to PCB design and FPGA/HDL development.
-Currently exploring ASIC design and ML.
-In my free time I'm also involved in developing the EV powertrain.
+Full Stack Developer specializing in systems for data processing, transformation, and visualization, with a strong focus on DevOps.

+In parallel, I work extensively in systems and embedded programming (C/C++): writing firmware for various embedded platforms, designing PCBs in Altium Designer, and programming FPGAs in VHDL/SystemVerilog.
+In my free time, I'm also involved in developing EV powertrain control systems, and currently exploring ASIC design and ML.

 ### Skills

 **Software:** TypeScript, JavaScript, Vue.js, C++, C | CMake, Webpack, Vite, Yarn | Docker